mehulkar/mehulkar.com/source/blog/2019/12/ember-octane-default-values.html.md

 There are 3 workarounds that I know of:

-- create a getter and use *that* instead:
+-   create a getter and use _that_ instead:

     ```js
-    import Component from '@ember/component';
+    import Component from "@ember/component";

     export default class MyComponent extends Component {
         get fooWithDefault() {
-            return this.foo || 'default argument';
+            return this.foo || "default argument";
         }
     }
     ```